dertinfo/dertinfo-web/README.md

 This app has been fully setup for codespaces and is by far the easiest way to get started.

 Using GitHub codespaces provides the lowest barrier to entry to setup a fully working development environment that you can pretty much just launch and go.
 However codespaces does have usage limits so working locally might be a better option in the long run.
-In order to setup your local environment use the codespace as a guide by inspecting the .devcontainer definition that instructs how the codespace is setup so that you can replicate locally.
+In order to setup your local environment use the codespace as a guide by inspecting the .devcontainer definition that instructs how the codespace is setup so that you can replicate locally or alternatively you can run the dev container locally.

 **Launch the codespace:**